 Fermenting Container: The tempeh needs to be loosely spread out, about 2 cm deep in a vented container for fermentation.
 You could use a vented plastic container, a baking pan covered with plastic wrap with holes poked in it.
 However, the easiest way to make tempeh is to use a plastic bag with needle holes poked through at 1 cm intervals.

 The only trick is to measure the temperature as you go along, because tempeh starts to self-generate heat as it ferments.
-The right temperature is important because if it’s too cold your mold won’t grow, and if it’s too hot you’ll kill the spores.
+The right temperature is important because if it’s too cold your mold won’t grow, and if it’s too hot you will kill the spores.

 - 1 lbs dried soybeans (2½ cups)